 At the risk of sounding repetitive, it is safe to assume that business volume for this fiscal year will be down for third-party distributors and sales representatives.
 Without a risk scoring adjustment, lower volume will have third parties sliding down the risk scale, leading to artificially lower risk scores.

-To control for this, compliance functions should modify the business volume targets incorporated into their risk scoring methodology by expanding the time horizon and working with updated numbers.
+To address this pandemic reality, compliance functions should modify the business volume targets incorporated into their vendor risk scoring methodology by expanding the time horizon and working with updated numbers.
 For example, the targets can be expanded to reflect a three-year average for a third party, which would help control for the lower numbers this year.
 Additionally, compliance teams should consult closely with the business units to determine what would be an appropriate estimate for 2021, instead of relying on pre-pandemic calculations.

 The COVID-19 pandemic has put immense pressure on the life sciences industry.
 Compliance functions are being asked to identify, quantify, and remediate new risks arising from the outbreak and the corresponding shutdown of the global economy.